 • Get a day ticket (single or group) if you are planning to make multiple trips within Munich and suburbs.
 It turns out to be much cheaper instead of getting single tickets for every ride.

-• On Day 2, when you travel to Nymphenburg Palace (included in Zone M) getting single tickets is tad bit cheaper (assuming you are only planning a return journey from Marienplatz to Nymphenburg Palace and no detours) than a day ticket.
+• On Day 2, when you travel to Nymphenburg Palace (included in Zone M), getting single tickets is a bit cheaper than a day ticket (assuming you are only planning a return journey from Marienplatz to Nymphenburg Palace and no detours).
 Have a look at the MVV journey planner to decide.

-• Children under 6 years of age travel free everywhere in Germany.
+• Children under 6 years of age travel freely everywhere in Germany.

 Munich Germany Travel Essentials

 • Use Get Your Guide to find great deals and discounts on tours, attractions, and more across the city.
-I highly recommend it and use it all the time.
+I use it all the time because of its helpful interface and competitive pricing.
+Plus, I can access my tickets when I am offline too.

-• Public transport system in Munich is called MVV.
+• Munich’s public transport system is called MVV.
 If you are looking for inexpensive public transport within Munich and surrounding MVV districts, I highly recommend getting a single or group day ticket on MVV.

 • If you plan to do one or more day trips from Munich, use a Bayern Ticket.
-Read my complete Bayern Ticket guide to figure out the how, why, and where.
+Read my complete Bayern Ticket guide to learn how, why, and where.

-• Get a CityTourCard for Munich if you wish to see a lot when you are here.
-It offers you free public transport and discounts on several attractions.
+• Get a CityTourCard for Munich if you want to see a lot while you’re here.
+It offers free public transport and discounts on several attractions.

 Traveling to Munich Germany?
 Looking for the best things to do in Munich?
 Try this easy Munich 2 day itinerary and see the best of Munich in 48 hours. #Munich #Germany